AshwilNambiar/data-science-assignment/README.md

 It is entirely up to you what tools you use to process the data, and how you would like to meassure similarity to our reference sentence.

 There is no right or wrong answers; we would like to use this as a starting point for a discussion on how you might approach a task like this: Workflow, tools, metrics and data considerations.
-However you chose to work with the data, we ask that you share any code you write.
+However you chose to work with the data, we ask that you share any code you write along with suggested similar sentences.